-Your project report has to be written in the style of PNAS journal.
-However, you should use the Vancouver referencing style as detailed below.
+Your project report has to be written in the style of an article submitted to the PNAS journal.
+See the References section of their guidance for authors for some examples to follow:

-Vancouver is a numbered style.
+The PNAS style has elements of Vancouver and Harvard.
+Just like Vancouver PNAS is a numbered style.
 Each piece of work cited should have a unique number, assigned in order (your first reference is 1, your second is 2 etc.).
-It is a very plain style with little punctuation and no text formatting such as italics, underlining or bold.
+However, it uses italics and bold formatting, so is more like Harvard is this respect.

-When adding an in-text citation to your document you can write the number in brackets:
+When adding an in-text citation to your document write the number in brackets:

 Medical systems need to be carefully considered and designed to reduce the likelihood of medication errors (1).